 Committed to promoting sound administration of justice since 1974, CIAJ prides itself on supporting the legal community at all levels.
 CIAJ would like to warmly thank its board members for sharing their skills and working to improve the justice system with heart and wisdom for the benefit of society as a whole.
-CIAJ’s actions and programs would not be possible without the commitment and dedication of these outstanding professionals.
+CIAJ’s actions and programs would not be possible without the dedication of these outstanding professionals.

 What do you like the most about your job?

 That’s easy.
 The connection you can make with and impact that a judge can have on those attending the courtroom.
 I try to never forget that what might be a routine day in a busy docket court is likely one of the most significant days in the life of someone attending the courtroom and is a day they have likely anticipated for many months.
 It may (hopefully) be their only experience with the criminal justice system, so judges have the opportunity by their conduct to have a lasting positive impact upon the public’s impression of the justice system and perhaps even upon the life of an accused person.

 Is there a cause you feel strongly about?

 Wrongful convictions are a “blight on our justice system” and all criminal justice participants must be ever vigilant to take steps to ensure that such injustices are prevented.
 I have spent the bulk of my career, from the time I was a trial prosecutor to my current role, mindful of that responsibility.
 As a lawyer, I co-chaired (with fellow CIAJ Board member Stephen Bindman) the National FPT Committee on the Prevention of Miscarriages of Justice.